Thdub/Batch_Scripts/README.md

 # Batch Scripts
 # Maintenance
     - ClearEventViewerLogs: Clear event viewer logs.
-    - RemovePowershellDuplicateLines : Removes duplicate commands from your Powershell console host history.
+    - RemovePowershellDuplicateLines : Remove duplicate commands from your Powershell console host history.
-    - ResetNotificationAreaIconsCache : Resets notification area cache.
+    - ResetNotificationAreaIconsCache : Reset notification area cache.

 # Privacy
     - Telemetry script 2019

 # Utilities
+    - HID_Devices_Power_ Management_tab : Disable "allow the computer to turn off this device to save power" for HID Devices under PowerManagement tab in Device Manager

     - Remove_duplicate_and_blank_lines : Remove duplicate lines, blank lines or lines containing only white space from any text-based file.
         Usage : just drag and drop your file on to this script.
         PRESERVES initial line ordering.